Jul 25, 2016

 Between a Rock and a Hard Place?

-In an age of an increasingly complex and interconnected payments ecosystem, who should primarily bear the burden of education the consumer about safe payments practice?
+In an age of an increasingly complex and interconnected payments ecosystem, who should primarily bear the burden of educating the consumer about safe payments practice?
 A new Take On Payments post says that financial institutions must play a leading role in the educational effort.

 Jun 20, 2016